jurf/jurf.github.io/_posts/2020-03-24-vscode-toolbox.md

 [VS Code][code] has become my favourite editor as of late, however, using it out of a Flatpak environment on Fedora Silverblue is limited.
 You can [configure][flatpak-spawn] the built-in terminal to run in Toolbox, but that doesn’t help if extensions need tooling installed.

-Copying the approach with [CLion and WSL][clion-wsl], this is a straight-forward how-to to container-based development in VSCode.
+Copying the approach of [CLion and WSL][clion-wsl], this is a straight-forward how-to for container-based development in VS Code.

 First, [create][toolbox] a toolbox.